rezamazarloo/elastic-vector-stack-dockerized/README.md

 in first time we have to run docker services with setup profile to generate encryption keys for kibana and create our custom roles and users.

-- generate encryption keys: run `docker compose up kibana-keygen` to create KIBANA_SECURITY_ENCRYPTION_KEY, KIBANA_SAVED_OBJECTS_ENCRYPTION_KEY, KIBANA_REPORTING_ENCRYPTION_KEY and manually set in .env file.
+- generate encryption keys: run `docker compose run --rm kibana-keygen` to create KIBANA_SECURITY_ENCRYPTION_KEY, KIBANA_SAVED_OBJECTS_ENCRYPTION_KEY, KIBANA_REPORTING_ENCRYPTION_KEY and manually set in .env file.
 - create custom role and users: run `docker compose up --build es-setup && docker compose down` to change default kibana_system user password and create custom role and users in elasticsearch for backend and vector. (if any error occurs use `docker compose down -v` to remove volumes and elasticsearch data and try again)

 ## run (development)